Bauble-dripping tree

 In northern and eastern Europe, many countries claim to have recorded the first Christmas tree in medieval times.
 We know that Christmas trees were popular in Germany by the 18th century, because it was Queen Charlotte who introduced the decorated fir tree into the British royal household.

 Queen Victoria and Prince Albert made the Christmas Tree popular in Britain in the 19th century.
 Since then, we have gone crazy for Christmas trees.
-Today, we reflect on whether we should have a real tree or a recyclable plastic tree, but rarely do we question why we bring a tree into our houses to a create safety hazard and mess!
-Of course, you could go to a local National Trust property to see spectacular Christmas trees – such as the one in the photo.
+Today, we reflect on whether we should have a real tree or a recyclable plastic tree, but rarely do we question why we bring a tree into our houses to create a safety hazard and mess!
+But we have a human need for colour, light and hope at the darkest time of year, and the Christmas tree gives it all.

 Photo: Christmas tree at Hinton Ampner, a National Trust property in Hampshire, UK.